1. Introduction to Work Hours and Overtime Regulations

 Employer Obligations

-Employers are responsible for accurately tracking and reporting work hours to comply with labor regulations.
+Employers have a duty to accurately track and report work hours to ensure compliance with labor laws.

-Romanian employers are required to maintain a General Register of Employees, which records the number of work hours, including overtime, for each individual employee.
+Employers in Romania are required to maintain a General Register of Employees, which records the number of work hours, including overtime, for each employee.

 Employee Protections

-Precise record-keeping guarantees that employees are appropriately remunerated for their labor and safeguards them from potential abuse.
+Accurate reporting ensures that employees are compensated fairly for their work and protects them from potential exploitation.

 If discrepancies arise regarding work hours, the General Register of Employees serves as a reference point.
 Additionally, the Labor Inspectorate can conduct audits to ensure compliance.